Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 The Camino Portugués is the most popular after Porto.
 We found it to be a totally different Camino than the section before Porto.
 With so many new pilgrims starting here, and so many different routes to choose, with many diversions back and forth between the routes, we were seeing new faces every day.

 The Central Route is the most traditional and most historical route.
-From Pontevedra, Spain there is yet another route called the Variante Espiritual.
-There are not many English sites describing this variation, but several of our compadres chose this way and we never saw them again.
+From Pontevedra, Spain there is yet another route called the Variante Espiritual, which is perhaps one of the loveliest, albeit shortest Camino alternatives which in my humble opinion should not be missed!

-There is the Coastal Route which has been gaining popularity in more recent years.
+There is the Coastal Route which has been gaining a lot of popularity in more recent years.
 There is some discussion regarding whether or not this route was an official pilgrimage route in medieval times, but there is some evidence that shows that it may have been used.

-Thirdly, there is the Senda Litoral which literally hugs the coastline on boardwalks and on the beach itself.
-There are few arrows on this route and you must be more adventurous and self-guided to feel comfortable on this one.
-You literally just keep the ocean on your left!
+Thirdly, there is the Senda Litoral, not an actual separate route, but coastal alternatives at times.
+It literally hugs the coastline on boardwalks and on the beach itself.
+While this route is fully waymarked, you literally just keep the ocean on your left!

 Several times we did choose to walk several kilometers on the beach, but only if it was hard packed and easily accessed.
 The Senda Litoral is almost always longer than staying on the Coastal Route, and it often depended on how tired we were or how far out of the way it was, which route we chose.